astroveny/aws-bootcamp-cruddur-2023/journal/week6.md

 #### 5. Add ALB to ECS service
 [Back to Top](#Week-6)

-- We will update the `service-backend-flask.json` with the following
+- We will update the `service-backend-flask.json` with ALB config
 ```json
 "loadBalancers": [
     {